7 Sights in Vittorio Veneto, Italy (with Map and Images)

 Show sight on map

-The parish church of Sant'Andrea di Bigonzo is a sacred building in Vittorio Veneto, located in the locality of Bigonzo, now united to Serravalle, in front of Villa Vicentini Breda Beretta, the parsonage of the parish church.
+The parish church of Sant'Andrea di Bigonzo is a sacred building in Vittorio Veneto, located in Bigonzo, now united to Serravalle, in front of Villa Vicentini Breda Beretta, the rectory house of the parish.

 Wikipedia: Pieve di Sant'Andrea di Bigonzo (IT)